microsoft/d365bcdv/workshops/dataverse integration workshop/README.md

 - [Create Power Automate flows w/ business event trigger](#business)

 ## <a name="model"></a>Create model-driven Power Apps w/ virtual tables
 In this exercise, you’ll learn to create model-driven Power Apps that can view, create, and modify sales orders in the virtual *Sales Order* table.
-You’ll also learn to customize them w/ custom views/forms, Editable Grid control, and bound actions.
+You’ll also learn to customize them w/ custom views/forms and bound actions.
 To perform this exercise, follow these steps:
 1. On Power Apps maker portal, select the **Apps** section, **+ New app** dropdown menu, and **Start with a page design** item.
 1. Select the **Filter** dropdown menu, **Model-driven app** item, and **Blank page with navigation** design.
 1. Enter your unique app name, such as *YourAlias Sales Order App*, and select the **Create** button.